tssga-arch/myotc/README.md

   suggest a solution that doesn't work.
 On `ubuntu 20.04`, running the following command from `/etc/rc.local` seems to work:
   - `systemd-resolve --set-domain=domain --interface=ens3`

+***
+Use environment variable "CLOUD" to pick credentials from config files.